The Animal Most Likely to Kill You in Indiana Might Surprise You

 Ranker.com received their information from a study conducted by The Centers for Disease Control.
-When it comes to the deadliest animal in Indiana, it isn't a spider, or a snake.
-It's not a mosquito carrying West Nile, it's actually being bitten or struck by larger mammals.
+When it comes to the deadliest animal in Indiana, it isn't a spider or a snake.
+It's not a mosquito carrying West Nile.
+Nope, the biggest killer is cute with big sweet eyes.
+You are more likely to die by being bitten or struck by larger mammals.
 More specifically, being struck by a deer.

 Deer are not only the deadliest animal in Indiana, but they are also the deadliest animal in the United States.
-Which makes sense, because it's not often you hear about something like a rattlesnake jumping in front of someone's vehicle causing an accident, it's most always deer.
+This makes sense, because it's not often you hear about something like a rattlesnake jumping in front of someone's vehicle causing an accident, it's almost always deer.
 LCB.com released some graphics to show these statistics.